Supporting Students on the Path to Disability Pride

 • Can you share a time when you felt proud?

 • Uncover passions.
-When the school year begins, ask students to write about their interests, likes, and dislikes.
-Connect course content and assignments to their fascinations and career preferences whenever possible.
+Ask students to write about their interests, likes, and dislikes.
+Connect to their fascinations and career preferences whenever possible.

 • Reach out to families.
 Meet often with parents of students with disabilities and highlight their children’s strengths.
 Start a workshop to help parents learn more about how disability affects learning, and include positive examples of career paths that minimize students’ challenges.